plog/learn_llm_slowly/README.md

 A simple `docker-compose up -d` should do the trick

 # Run the Notebooks
-This tutorial includes a series of Jupyter Notebooks you can run [directly from your container through VSCode](https://code.visualstudio.com/docs/devcontainers/containers)
+This tutorial includes a series of Jupyter Notebooks you can run

 ---